claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 ---
 **Source**: Home-brew
 _Staff (Rare)_
 **Description**: The staff deals 1d8 Bludgeoning damage or 1d10 Bludgeoning damage when wielded as a two-handed weapon, and deals an additional 1d6 Necrotic damage on a hit.
-You can also use this weapon as a focus for your spells.<br>The staff has 3 charges.<br>You can spend 1 charge to cast the spell Blight.<br>Alternatively, you can spend 1 charge to create Frenzying Spores, with which you target a creature you can see 30 ft from you and they make a DC 16 Wisdom Saving Throw.
+You can also use this weapon as a focus for your spells.<br><br>The staff has 3 charges.<br><br>You can spend 1 charge to cast the spell Blight.<br><br>Alternatively, you can spend 1 charge to create Frenzying Spores, with which you target a creature you can see 30 ft from you and they make a DC 16 Wisdom Saving Throw.
 On a failure, the target takes 3d6 Psychic damage, and they must take a Reaction to attack a creature you decide that is within range of the attack.
-On a successful save they take half damage and no additional effect.<br>Alternatively, you can spend 1 charge to create a 60 ft radius field of fungi that lasts for 1 minute.
+On a successful save they take half damage and no additional effect.<br><br>Alternatively, you can spend 1 charge to create a 60 ft radius field of fungi that lasts for 1 minute.
 For the duration, creatures in the area (excluding you) have the Poisoned condition, and the area is Difficult Terrain.

 _Crafted Item_